ZornsLemma/my-price-log-docs/index.md

 There's nothing particularly fancy or clever here.
 It's a very simple, specialised database with a user interface optimised for easy use when you're standing in a supermarket aisle with a basket or trolley.

 The app tracks how old each price is, so you won't be misled by out-of-date prices.
 Old prices are indicated by icons and a simplistic inflation adjustment is applied to try to keep them somewhat useful, although for best results you should update the prices yourself.
+You can view the price history if you want to see how it has changed over time.

 The app will make a recommendation as to whether a price is good, OK or bad if it has enough information.
 A list of unit prices is also shown so you can decide for yourself.